Dev-Sahad/Portfolio/README.md

 A personal portfolio built from scratch with Next.js 13 App Router, featuring a 3D interactive hero section, smooth page animations, a live comments system, and a fully secured admin dashboard for managing all content.

 The site is designed around a dark, minimal aesthetic — fast to load, smooth to navigate, and easy to maintain through the admin panel without touching any code.

+Deployed on Vercel with a custom domain registered via is-a.dev.

 ---